iPhone X supplier under fire over student labor

-Apple's main supplier in China used student workers illegally to manufacture parts for the newly launched iPhone X, according to the Financial Times on Tuesday.
+Apple's main supplier in China used student workers illegally to manufacture parts for the newly launched iPhone X, the Financial Times reported Tuesday.

-Six high school students claimed to have regularly worked 11-hour days in at Foxconn, a long-time manufacturing partner of Apple, in a factory based in Zhengzhou.
-The students are classed as interns, making their overtime hours illegal under Chinese law.
+Six high school students said they regularly worked 11-hour days for Foxconn, a longtime manufacturing partner of Apple, at a factory in Zhengzhou.
+Students are classed as interns, making their overtime hours illegal under Chinese law, the Financial Times said.

-One student claimed to have assembled up to 1,200 iPhone X cameras a day.
+One student reportedly assembled up to 1,200 iPhone X cameras a day.

 This is far from the first time Foxconn has come under scrutiny for its labor practices.
 Back in 2012, reports of riots, suicides and poor working conditions at Foxconn factories came to light, forcing Apple to ask the Fair Labor Association to step in and inspect factory conditions.